LuMinAung40794408/WorldPopulationReport/README.md

 ## Usage

 1. Launch the application and select the desired report type
-2. Reports can be filtered by desried types.
+2. Reports can be filtered by desired types.
 3. Outputs are displayed in the console with formatted tables

 # Contribution Guidelines